logicplace/pm-dev-docs/hardware/cartridge.md

 ### U1

-This is a SST39VN016-120-4C-WH flash chip which is a 32-pin version of the typically 40-pin SST39VF016.
-However it should be software compatible, so even if the code does not refer to this chip, it should be mostly compatible.
+This is a SST39VN016-120-4C-WH flash chip which is a 32-pin version of the typically 40-pin [SST39VF016](https://www.backoldgaming.com/data/medias/files/39vf016/SST39VF080_SiliconStorageTechnology.pdf).
+However it should be software compatible, so even if the BIOS does not refer to this chip, it should be mostly compatible with its dev cart functions.

 * SST - Manufacturer (Silicon Storage Technology, Inc.)
 * 39 - Product Series: Multi-Purpose Flash